U.S. Army activates U.S. Army Western Hemisphere Command in Historic Transition Ceremony

 |Downloads:

-This work, U.S. Army activates U.S. Army Western Hemisphere Command in Historic Transition Ceremony [Image 5 of 5], by PFC Alexis Fischer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army activates U.S. Army Western Hemisphere Command in Historic Transition Ceremony, by SGM Jeremy Crisp, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army activates U.S. Army Western Hemisphere Command in Historic Transition Ceremony